 - A given multiallelic row with n ALT alleles is split to n biallelic rows, each with one of the ALT alleles of the original multiallelic row.
-The REF allele in all split rows is the same as the REF allele in the multiallelic row. - If the split_info_fields option is provided, only the specified INFO columns will be split - If the split_info_fields option is not provided, INFO columns derived from VCF fields with number A will be split - Genotype fields for each sample are treated as follows: The GT field becomes biallelic in each row, where the original ALT alleles that are not present in that row are replaced with no call.
+The REF allele in all split rows is the same as the REF allele in the multiallelic row. - Each INFO field is appropriately split among split rows if it has the same number of elements as number of ALT alleles, otherwise it is repeated in all split rows.
+The boolean INFO field splitFromMultiAllelic is added/modified to reflect whether the new row is the result of splitting a multiallelic row through this transformation or not.
+A new INFO field called OLD_MULTIALLELIC is added to the DataFrame, which for each split row, holds the CHROM:POS:REF/ALT of its original multiallelic row.
+Note that the INFO field must be flattened (as explained here) in order to be split by this transformer.
+Unflattened INFO fields (such as those inside an attributes field) will not be split, but just repeated in whole across all split rows. - Genotype fields for each sample are treated as follows: The GT field becomes biallelic in each row, where the original ALT alleles that are not present in that row are replaced with no call.
 The fields with number of entries equal to number of REF + ALT alleles, are properly split into rows, where in each split row, only entries corresponding to the REF allele as well as the ALT allele present in that row are kept.
 The fields which follow colex order (e.g., GL, PL, and GP) are properly split between split rows where in each row only the elements corresponding to genotypes comprising of the REF and ALT alleles in that row are listed.
 Other genotype fields are just repeated over the split rows. - Any other field in the DataFrame is just repeated across the split rows.